MicrosoftDocs/defender-docs/defender-office-365/threat-explorer-threat-hunting.md

      - **Investigate recipient**
      - **Investigate sender**
      - **Contact recipients**
+Note- Investigate sender will only apply for senders within your organization.

    - **Propose remediation**: Select one of the following values that appear:
-     - **Create new**: This value triggers a soft delete email pending action that needs to be approved by an admin in the Action center.
+     - **Create new**: This value triggers a soft delete email pending action that needs to be approved by an admin in the Action center, this is otherwise called as two step approval.
      - **Add to existing**: Use this value to apply actions to this email message from an existing remediation.
 In the **Submit email to the following remediations** box, select the existing remediation.
+       Note- SecOps who do not have enough permission can use this option to create remediation, but they need a higher tier persona to come to the Action center and approve this action.
    When you're finished on the **Choose response actions** page, select **Next**.

 2. On the **Choose target entities** page, configure the following options: